Concordium/concordium.github.io/source/mainnet/net/guides/create-identity.rst

       ..
 Note::
             To access the **Balance** of the new account, tap the Balance area on the account card or tap More.

+      You can edit the identity name after it has been created so that it is more descriptive in your wallet.
+This does not change anything with the identity provider or on chain.
+For more information, see :ref:`Change identity name<change-mw-id-name>`.

 .. |edit|    image:: ../images/edit.png
                     :width: 20px